 Composed of students in Year 9–Upper Sixth, Chapel Choir leads the School in weekly services, termly Eucharists and special occasions such as the service of Nine Lessons and Carols at Christmas and the confirmation service.
 The choir also performs in school concerts, the Oxford Music Festival and has taken part in tours abroad.

-Reverend Elizabeth Birch works alongside the Senior Leadership Team in enabling the pastoral care of the whole school community.
+Reverend Dr Karen Hyde works alongside the Senior Leadership Team in enabling the pastoral care of the whole school community.